Exabyte-io/documentation/docs/entities-general/ownership.md

 # Account Ownership of Entities

-To every entity contained within the Exabyte platform corresponds a certain **Owning Account**, more commonly referred to as simply the **Owner** of that entity.
+Every entity contained within the Exabyte platform has an **Owning Account**, more commonly referred to as the **Owner** of that entity.
 The Owner initially defaults to the Account under which that entity was **created**, which can be of both [personal or Organizational type](/accounts/overview.md).

-When entities of each [type](overview.md) are treated collectively, we therefore refer to them as **Account-owned** Entity Collections, which are the object of a [separate discussion](/accounts/collections.md)).
+When entities of each [type](overview.md) are treated collectively, we refer to them as **Account-owned Entity Collections**, which are the object of a [separate discussion](/accounts/collections.md)).

-It is important to emphasize that the concept of Entity Ownership applies to the Accounts themselves, Organizational or personal as they may be, and not to any of its particular users/members.
+It is important to emphasize that the concept of Entity Ownership applies to the Accounts themselves, Organizational or personal as they may be, and not to any of its  users/members.

 # Transmission of Entity Ownership